Dr Madhu Ahuja

-It is important that any unit wishing to undertake nurse led discharge has a written protocol which outlines the standards which must be attained and the process which nursing staff must adhere to.
+It is important that any unit wishing to undertake nurse led discharge has a written protocol, which outlines the standards that must be attained and the process which nursing staff must adhere to.

-An example of a nurse led discharge protocol and competency assessment can be found in appendix C.
+An example of a nurse led discharge protocol and competency assessment can be found in Appendix D.

 Regular audit of the discharge process should be undertaken and will ensure that it is being correctly applied and remains suitable for the procedures and patients being managed.

 The Royal College of Anaesthetists suggests the following indicators for audit :

 - % of patients who achieve agreed discharge criteria prior to discharge

 - % of patients with pain scores indicating effective control of pain using analgesic methods which continue to be available after discharge